Yosna/Multi-Model-AI-Text-Generator/README.md

 - Character-level tokenization across multiple input files
 - Dynamic vocabulary and index mapping
-- Modular model registry for Bigram, LSTM, and Transformer (inference-only)
+- Modular model registry for Bigram, LSTM, GRU, and Transformer (inference-only)
 - Configurable training and hyperparameter tuning via `config.json`
 - Automatic hyperparameter tuning with Optuna
 - Adam optimizer with early stopping
 - Automatic checkpoint rotation and resumption
 - Multinomial sampling for randomized generation
 - CLI interface to toggle models and behavior
-- Full unit test coverage (96%) for all major modules, including tuning and visualization
+- Full unit test coverage (97%) for all major modules.
+- Tests include generation and training for all models, tuning, and visualization
 - Loss visualization with matplotlib, including smoothing and saving plots
 - GPU-accelerated training by default
 - Integrated dataset library with pre-configured datasets